03 Jun Is Employee Tracking Legal?

 In my last post, I wrote about tracking employees using GPS.
 How many of you wondered if that’s LEGAL?

-Employees who are constantly on the move – salesmen, delivery guys, drivers, etc may think they have more freedom than their colleague who has a desk job.
-With the decreasing costs of GPS technologies, both in company vehicles and handheld devices may be changing that, giving employers new ways to keep track of their employees.
+Employees who are constantly on the move – salesmen, delivery guys, drivers, etc may think they have more freedom than their colleague who has desk job.
+The decreasing costs of GPS technologies, both in company vehicles and handheld devices may be changing that, giving employers new ways to keep track of their employees.
 As a result, concerns over employee privacy are on the rise.

-Many employees have filed legal suits on their employers for intruding into their private space.
-In some cases, the employee was relieved, but in most cases, the employer walked out guilt free.
+Many employees have filed legal suits against their employers for intruding into their private space.
+In some cases, the employee was relieved, but in most cases, the employer walked out guilt-free.

 So, are there any legalities an employer should be aware of before handing out the GPS device to their mobile workforce?
 Well.. the answer is Yes!

 Having said that, firstly, employers should draw a line between work and personal time.
-The key to keeping track of employees using GPS is to do so only when the employees are supposed to be working not to track his whereabouts after business hours if he takes his GPS-enabled device home with him regularly.
+The key to keeping track of employees using GPS is to do so only when the employees are supposed to be working not to track their whereabouts after business hours if he takes their GPS-enabled device home with them regularly.
 There should always be a legit business reason for tracking employees’ movements using GPS technology.